xrayone912/TSAdminMQTT/README.md

 - Includes an [MQTT broker](https://github.com/moscajs/aedes)
 - Displays live power states of the tasmota device
 - Data / Settings storage in an [ngx-indexed-db](https://github.com/assuncaocharles/ngx-indexed-db)
 - OnScreenKeyboard for mobile devices (Can be disabled for desktop mode in the settings) [ngx-material-keyboard](https://github.com/ngx-material-keyboard)
+- Display size detection for mobile view (Raspberry PI with 5 inch display 800x480)

 ## Tech Stack